Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

     func1()
 ```

-The condition cond can be an expression using all the boolean operators (see § 4.1).
+The condition `cond` can be an expression using all the boolean operators (see § 4.2).

-The 2nd example `guess.mojo` shows function that returns a Bool value (line 1).
+The 2nd example `guess.mojo` shows a function that returns a Bool value (line 1).
 We define a temporary variable of type `StringLiteral` in line 2.
 Lines 3 and 4 then contain the if-else condition:
-`guess == luckyNumber` compares the values of guess and luckyNumber with `==`.
-It returns a Bool value: if the values guess and luckyNumber are equal, the expression is `True` and the first block is executed, else its value is `False`, and the else block runs.
-`!=` is the inverse of `==`.

 See `guess.mojo`:
 ```py